gebruno/icwmp/docs/arch/session.md

 - **AutonomousTransferComplete and AutonomousDUStateChangeComplete**

-    Corresponding data are gotten from when receiving the ubus event usp.event.
+    Corresponding data are gotten from when receiving the ubus event bbfdm.event.

 After getting needed data, the corresponding RPC ACS prepare_message prepare the SOAP message that will be after that integrating as a body of a HTTP Request message.
 Then using curl library the HTTP layer part sends the HTTP Request to the ACS..
 In the next step after the CPE receive the HTTP response from the ACS, it extracts the SOAP message and then needed data from the SOAP message.